qsymmachus/ranger/README.md

 The missing range functions for Go.
 Generating a range of numbers or characters ([intervals](https://en.wikipedia.org/wiki/Interval_(mathematics))) is an inane but useful task – perfect for a computer.

-I missed the [range](https://ruby-doc.org/core-2.5.1/Range.html) type in Ruby so I wrote this.

 The package includes functions for generating ranges of the following types:

 * __Integers__: `int`, `int8`, `int16`, `int64`, `uint`, `uint8`, `uint16`, `uint64`